drtingtp/oralcancer-data-cleaning/docs/rules.md

 ### INCLUSION_LESION_OR_HABIT
 * Subject must have either lesion or habit
 * No opportunistic screening
-* [outbox] What if it is done at high-risk community but no lesion and no habit?

 ### IC_VS_GENDER
 * Applies to rows with full I/C (12 digits)